-The Minor in American Indian and Indigenous Studies, which is administered by the College of Arts and Letters, is available as an elective to students who are enrolled in bachelor’s degree programs at Michigan State University.
-The minor is designed to help students understand American Indian and Indigenous cultures and identities and the place of Indigenous peoples and knowledge, historically and contemporarily, as well as to pursue cross-cultural diversity.
-It draws on interdisciplinary research, teaching, and community engagement to examine these complex concepts and to respond to them thoughtfully.
-Students who plan graduate study related to the humanities and social sciences or wish to pursue careers in education, social work, government, public health, law, non-profit management, museums, and cultural organizations that serve diverse populations, will find the minor engaging.
-With the approval of the department and college that administer the student’s degree program, the courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor’s degree.
+The Minor in American Indian and Indigenous Studies (AIIS) is available as an elective to students enrolled in bachelor’s degree programs at Michigan State University.
+The minor explores American Indian and Indigenous cultures and identities and the place of Indigenous peoples and knowledge, historically and today, as well as to pursue cross-cultural diversity.
+We draw on interdisciplinary research, teaching, and community engagement to examine complex concepts and to respond to them thoughtfully.

-The student must complete a minimum of 15 credits from the following:
+The student must complete a minimum of 15 credits from the following 3 requirements:

-2. Complete at least three of the courses from two colleges (9 credits):
+2. Complete 3 courses from two colleges :

 |ENG 354||Readings in Native American Literature||3|